American Top 40: Syndication

-In the United States, American Top 40 is available in almost every radio market in the U.S. It had at least one radio station in every state up until Rhode Island-based WSNE dropped the show in 2020.
+American Top 40 is available in almost every radio market in the U.S. It had at least one radio station in every state up until Rhode Island-based WSNE dropped the show in 2020.
 As of April 2025, New Jersey and Rhode Island are the only two states that don't have a local station carrying American Top 40.
 Rhode Island can still pick up the show either from Connecticut's WKSS or Boston's WXKS-FM.
 North Jersey can still receive the show either from New York's WHTZ or the Lehigh Valley's WAEB.
-KKBT in American Samoa is the only radio station in an American territory that airs the show, although AT40 previously aired in Puerto Rico and Guam.
+KKBT in American Samoa is the only radio station based in an American territory that airs the show, although AT40 previously aired in Puerto Rico and Guam.
+Portions of the US Virgin Islands may receive the show from ZROD in the nearby British Virgin Islands.

 In Canada, more than 50 stations air AT40, most being owned by IHeartRadio and Golden West Broadcasting.
 The Move Radio network stations air the show as Move Radio's Exclusive AT40 with some songs omitted and replaced with songs by Canadian artists.
-In 2021, Ontario-based station CKPR-FM added a special Hot AC version of the chart that included contemporary Canadian artists that also airs on CIGO-FM, CFLY-FM, and CHGK-FM.
+In 2021, Ontario-based station CKPR-FM added a special Hot AC version of the chart that included contemporary Canadian artists that also airs on CIGO-FM, CFLY-FM, and CHRE-FM.
 This is done to follow Canadian broadcast regulations.
 Other Canadian stations like CIGL-FM, and CKSY-FM omit the optional extras.

 In addition to the United States and Canada, American Top 40 is also carried by several stations worldwide, including Indigo 91.9 in India, Amber Sound FM in England, Nile FM in Egypt, and Loud FM in Saudi Arabia.